NOTE - This is NOT the IRB required training for research with human subjects.

 How long will the training take?

 This training contains reading material and quizzes.
 Depending on how fast you read, you can plan about 30-35 minutes per topic.
 With 10 topics, the total training time may be around 5 hours.
-You may complete the course in multiple sessions, because the program will "remember" your progress.
+You may complete the course in multiple sessions; the program will "remember" your progress.
 You will simply log out after completing a quiz and return to the course at another time.
 A minimum aggregate score of 80% is required to pass the RCR course.
 Upon completion of all the required modules, a certificate will be generated.
 Please make a PDF of your certificate for your records.

 Who should I contact if I have questions?

-Dr. Robin Broussard, Research Compliance Coordinator
+Dr. Robin Broussard, Director, Office of Research Integrity

 What is the institutional training and verification process?